 This research summary provides a picture of participation in organised community sport in Victoria.

-Key findings cover:
+Key findings from 2020 results:

 - Overall sport participation decreased by 27% from 2019 to 2020, which saw a greater drop in females (29%) than males (25%).

 - The decrease in participation was most significant amongst children and young people.
 For all children and youth (4-19 years) there was a loss of 175, 708 participants from 2019 to 2020.

 - The 4-year-old age group saw the greatest decrease in participation for both males (75%) and females (60%), despite this age group seeing the largest growth in 2019.

 - Despite a greater decrease in participation in regional Victoria than Metropolitan Melbourne, regional Victoria had a greater overall participation rate of 11% compared to 9% in Metropolitan Melbourne.

 - Participation of winter sports were significantly more impacted than summer sports due to the timing of COVID restrictions.